Islington North (UK Parliament constituency): Constituency profile

+The seat includes the densely populated and multicultural neighbourhoods of Finsbury Park, Highbury, Canonbury, Archway, Tufnell Park and the northern part of Holloway.
+Electoral Calculus categorises the seat as being part of the “Strong Left” demographic, those who have very economically left-wing and socially liberal views, and have an internationalist outlook including strong opposition to Brexit: only 21.6% of Islington North voted for Brexit in 2016, indicating that it is a heavily pro-Remain area.
+In 1971, 18.7% were non-White.
+In 1981, 21% of the constiuency were non-White.

+Despite high incomes and house prices, around 52% of the constituency is deprived, in terms of employment, income and education, mirroring the national average.
+The average age is 42.5, at least 36% of the local population owns a car, whilst 31% own a home, which are both considerably low in comparison to the rest of the UK, and the gross household income is £52,102.
+Arsenal Football Club is located in the seat.

 Boundaries

 1885–1918

 The seat was created by the Redistribution of Seats Act 1885, as one of four divisions of the new parliamentary borough of Islington.
 The constituency was defined in the legislation as consisting of the single ward of Upper Holloway of the parish of Islington.
 The ward was one of eight used in the election of Islington vestrymen under the Metropolis Management Act 1855.

 1918–1950

 Under the next redistribution of seats by the Representation of the People Act 1918 constituencies in the County of London were defined in terms of wards of the metropolitan boroughs created in 1900.
 Islington North comprised three wards of the Metropolitan Borough of Islington: Tollington, Tufnell and Upper Holloway.